Usbac/wolff/docs/template.md

 ## CSRF

-The template engine has a tag which can be used to avoid csrf.
+The template engine has a tag which can be used to avoid CSRF.

 ```
 @csrf
 ```

-Internally it creates a `__token` cookie if it doesn't exists and replaces the csrf tag with a hidden input which value is the same of the cookie.
+Internally it creates a `__token` cookie if it doesn't exists and replaces the CSRF tag with a hidden input which value is the same of the cookie.

 _Keep in mind that the cookie has a live time of one hour and is http only._